Download and print as a PDF (141kB pdf)

 Royal College of Anaesthetists for patients and relatives.

-This information is intended for patients receiving care in Brighton & Hove or Haywards Heath.
+This leaflet is intended for patients receiving care in Brighton and Hove and Haywards Heath.